Mastering Dog Training: Ignoring Distractions

 An e-collar ensures they make good decisions when all your training isn’t enough.
 I’ve yet to meet a trainer who can train a dog to come when called… 100% of the time… around that dog’s Kryptonite… without an e-collar.
 Every dog has its weakness and thank goodness we have technology that helps us keep our dogs safe in the event of an emergency (think skunk, porcupine, car, aggressive dog headed this way, etc).

-We teach dogs that corrections come from over there somewhere whenever I’m far from my human.
+We teach dogs in our dog training in Salt Lake City that corrections come from over there somewhere whenever I’m far from my human.
 If I heed the warnings of my human everything seems to work out great, and we have an awesome time!

 I hope you now know how to show your dog how fun you really are!